Causes of Infertility:

 - Antibodies against sperm: these antibodies kill the sperms and decrease the count.

-- Prostate enlargement: enlargement of the prostate gland results in obstruction in flow of the semen.
+- Prostate enlargement: enlargement of the prostate gland results in obstruction in the flow of the semen.

-- Infections: infections in prostate gland (prostitis) can cause infertility.
+- Infections: Infections in the prostate gland (prostatitis) can cause infertility.

 - Absent vas deferens: If the tubes that carry sperms are absent, the patient can become infertile.

-- Vasectomy: a patient if has undergone vasectomy, he becomes permanently infertile.
+- Vasectomy: a patient if has undergone the vasectomy, he becomes permanently infertile.

-- Retrograde ejaculation: when the semen gets ejaculated in the bladder instead of outside via urethra.
+- Retrograde ejaculation: when the semen gets ejaculated in the bladder instead of outside via the urethra.

-- Ejaculatory duct obstruction: in this condition one or both the tubes may be obstructed.
+- Ejaculatory duct obstruction: in this condition, one or both of the tubes may be obstructed.